ArvindGanesan95/CS582_SearchEngineProject/README.md

 # Results

 The architecture, design and the results of evaluation of the search engine could be found at the doc "ProjectReport.pdf"

+The results of the queries can be found at "query_results" folder